A party without a conscience

 The rot began with Thatcher

-There was a time I could just about accept a Conservative administration lording it over Scotland because its policies were those of the old school conciliatory Tory.
-(The attitude is in concilia-tory.)
-Then came Margaret Thatcher, mountebank on horseback, trailing in her wake the destruction of Scotland’s great industries of ship building and steel making, followed by the criminal squandering of North Sea oil profits on state organised repressive campaigns against unionism.
+Margaret Thatcher was a mountebank on horseback, trailing in her wake the destruction of Scotland’s great industries of ship building and steel making, followed by the criminal squandering of North Sea oil profits on state organised repressive campaigns against legitimate unions.
+She demoted society’s carers, the doctors, teachers and nurses, made sympathy a dirty word, and elevated the robber barons of industry as saviours of Britain’s empire and evaders of taxation.

 The final straw